femtotrader/Planar.jl/docs/src/exchanges.md

 The bot tries to use the WebSocket API if available, otherwise, it falls back to the basic REST API.
 The API keys are read from a file in the `user/` directory named after the exchange name like `user/bybit.json` for the Bybit exchange or `user/bybit_sandbox.json` for the respective sandbox API keys.
 The JSON file has to contain the fields `apiKey`, `secret`, and `password`.

-The strategy quote currency and each asset currency is a subtype of [`Vindicta.Engine.Exchanges.CurrencyCash`](@ref), which is a `Number` where operations respect the precision defined by the exchange.
+The strategy quote currency and each asset currency is a subtype of [`Planar.Engine.Exchanges.CurrencyCash`](@ref), which is a `Number` where operations respect the precision defined by the exchange.

 Some commonly fetched information is cached with a TTL, like tickers, markets, and balances.